Manchester United 3-0 Stoke City

 Booking

-Attempt saved.
-Anthony Martial (Manchester United) left footed shot from the centre of the box is saved in the bottom left corner.

-Attempt blocked.
-Anthony Martial (Manchester United) right footed shot from the centre of the box is blocked.
-Assisted by Paul Pogba.
+Attempt missed.
+Anthony Martial (Manchester United) left footed shot from the left side of the box is too high.
+Assisted by Wayne Rooney.